Open-Source Know-How at PLC2:

 – Stage

-PoC Release 2.0
+PoC Release 3.0

-With years of internal development of the PoC-Library to meet our own and our customers’ needs, the internal fork has been constantly grown and matured.
+With years of internal development on the PoC-Library to meet our own and our customers’ needs, the internal PoC-Library fork has been constantly grown and matured.
 Most additions focus on the AXI bus infrastructure to replace standard IP cores from the Vivado™ toolchain.
 This effort enabled PLC2 with higher flexibility, less resource consumption, and better development insights while debugging.